-We ask you to understand that the traditional western woofing model does not work in a third world setting.
-We are not able to offer the level of comfort we have as a base for our volunteers and guests and move Rak Tamachat’s social causes forward if we only offset your work for food and board.
+We operate as a non-profit and the traditional western woofing model does not allow us to operate in a third world setting.
+We are not able to offer the level of comfort we have as a base for our volunteers and resident programs, and move Rak Tamachat’s social causes forward, if we only offset your work for food and board.

-The prevailing local wage rate is just too low, and we would be taking work away from the local economy.
+The prevailing local wage rate in Thailand is too low, and if we were to employ westerners, we would be taking work away from the local economy.

 We have a passion for teaching and do it for the love, not the money.
 We operate as a non-profit and do this for the love of Permaculture and Social Outreach to less fortunate, not to get rich.